 Not everyone’s self blame fits neatly into one of these categories, since each person’s experience is different and carries its own complexities.
 With the guidance of an experienced trauma informed therapist, you can explore your own narrative and how to begin shifting your perception.
 Self blame has the potential to keep you stuck in pain and trauma.
 There is a way to heal safely.
 There is help.
 There is hope.

-Contact us at The Ross Center to schedule an appointment with a trauma-informed therapist to begin your recovery.
-We offer individual therapy, psychiatric services, and a wide ranges of services including group therapy, racial and cultural stress programs, parent consultations, and psychological testing to meet all your mental health needs.
+Contact us at The Ross Center to schedule an appointment with a clinician to begin your recovery.
+We offer individual therapy, psychiatric services, and a wide range of services including group therapy, racial and cultural stress programs, parent consultations, and psychological testing to meet all your mental health needs.